 In this case, offices have less incentive to individually decrease their electricity use.
 Any efficiencies by one office lowers the bills of all offices rather than just its own.
 Societal benefits are less likely unless all the tenants band together in a common conservation drive.

 Commercial Lease Calculator

-A commercial lease calculator (like this one) with advanced mode allows tenants to compute base rent and operational expenses.
+A commercial lease calculator with advanced mode allows tenants to compute base rent and operational expenses.
 Base rent is simply area x rate.
 Operational expenses depend on the lease terms.
 This is useful for a modified gross lease, since only certain expenses belong to tenants.